Gravitational wave inference on a numerical-relativity simulation of a black hole merger beyond general relativity: Introduction

 \section{Introduction}

 Although general relativity (GR) has passed all precision tests to date, it is expected to break down at some scale where gravity is reconciled with quantum mechanics through a beyond-GR theory of gravity.
 Moreover, considering possible modifications to GR and testing for them can help shed light on the theory itself.
-Binary black hole (BBH) mergers can probe gravity at its most extreme: in the strong-field, highly non-linear, highly-dynamical regime, and are therefore an exceptional laboratory for detecting beyond-GR physics~\cite{Baker:2014zba, Will:2014kxa}.
+Binary black hole (BBH) mergers can probe gravity at its most extreme: in the strong-field, highly non-linear, highly-dynamical regime, and are therefore an exceptional laboratory for detecting beyond-GR physics~\cite{Baker:2014zba, Will:2014kxa, Berti:2015itd}.
 Thus far, LIGO-Virgo detections of gravitational wave (GW) signals from BBH systems have been shown to be consistent with GR~\cite{TheLIGOScientific:2016src,Yunes:2016jcc, LIGOScientific:2019fpa, LIGOScientific:2020tif, LIGOScientific:2021sio}.

 Tests of GR with GWs can be broadly divided into two categories: unmodeled and modeled.
-The first kind, such as residuals tests, looks for generic consistency between GR waveform templates and the observed data, without a specific model for GR deviations~\cite{LIGOScientific:2016lio,LIGOScientific:2019fpa,LIGOScientific:2020tif,Ghonge:2020suv,LIGOScientific:2021sio,Ghosh:2016qgn,Ghosh:2017gfp}.
+The first kind, such as residuals tests, looks for generic consistency between GR waveform templates and the observed data, without a specific model for GR deviations~\cite{LIGOScientific:2016lio,LIGOScientific:2019fpa,LIGOScientific:2020tif,Ghonge:2020suv,LIGOScientific:2021sio,Ghosh:2016qgn,Ghosh:2017gfp, Maselli:2019mjd}.
 The second seeks inspiration from beyond-GR dynamics to look for GW properties beyond GR, or introduce phenomenological deviations to the observed signals, such as the parametrized post-Einsteinian framework or ringdown tests \cite{Yunes:2009ke,Chatziioannou:2012rf,Agathos:2013upa,PhysRevD.90.064009,Isi:2019aib,Carullo:2019flw,Brito:2018rfr}.
 For either kind of test, it is beneficial to have concrete examples of plausible waveforms beyond GR; unfortunately, such examples have typically been restricted to regimes that are tractable analytically, namely the binary inspiral or ringdown.
-Recently, however, numerical relativity simulations of BBHs in theories beyond GR have become available~\cite{Okounkova:2019dfo, Okounkova:2019zjf, Okounkova:2020rqw, East:2020hgw, Witek:2018dmd, Cayuso:2017iqc, Cayuso:2020lca, Allwright:2018rut}.
-These simulations can serve as a qualitative example of how beyond-GR dynamics modify the strongly nonlinear merger BH regime.
+Recently, however, there has been progress toward numerical relativity simulations of BBHs in theories beyond GR~\cite{Okounkova:2019dfo, Okounkova:2019zjf, Okounkova:2020rqw, East:2020hgw, Witek:2018dmd, Cayuso:2017iqc, Cayuso:2020lca, Allwright:2018rut,Ripley:2022cdh,Silva:2020omi,Witek:2020uzz,Hirschmann:2017psw,Berti:2013gfa,Healy:2011ef}.
+Even though some of these simulations solve the underlying field equations only approximately, they can still serve as a qualitative example of how beyond-GR dynamics might modify the strongly nonlinear merger BH regime.

 Our aim in this study is to explore how existing GW inference tools can recover signals whose merger does not follow GR.
 We use the beyond-GR waveforms computed through numerical relativity to simulate LIGO~\cite{LIGOScientific:2014pky} and Virgo~\cite{VIRGO:2014yos} data and study the behavior of two complementary inference analyses.
 The first, based on {\tt BayesWave}~\cite{Cornish:2014kda,Littenberg:2014oda,Cornish:2020dwh}, follows a morphology-independent approach and the second, based on {\tt Bilby}~\cite{Ashton:2018jfp,Romero-Shaw:2020owr}, assumes that the signal is consistent with existing waveform templates derived within GR.
 For this study, we do not consider parameterized tests of GR deviations since those are typically anchored to physical models in the inspiral and ringdown regimes, not the merger.